Extracting Medication Changes in Clinical Narratives using Pre-trained Language Models: Appendix

 \subsection{Evaluation}

-For medication mention extraction, we evaluate systems using a strict span-level exact match criteria and a token-level match.
+For medication mention extraction, we evaluate systems using strict span-level exact match criteria and a token-level match.
 We report precision (P), recall (R), and F1 scores as was done previously in the 2009 i2b2 \cite{2009i2b2} medication extraction task and more recent work \cite{fable2018}.
-We evaluate the \textit{event} and \textit{attribute} classification systems using P, R, and F1 with macro- and micro-averages, and report the overall simple macro-average F1 score across both the \textit{event} and \textit{attribute} labels.
+We evaluate the \textit{event} and \textit{attribute} classification systems using P, R, and F1 with macro- and micro-averages and report the overall unweighted average F1 score across both the \textit{event} and \textit{attribute} labels.
 We validate the effectiveness of the systems using a strict non-parametric (bootstrap) test \cite{bergkirkpatrick2012}.
-We report end-to-end performance for the \textit{medication mention extraction} as well as \textit{event} and \textit{attribute} classification on the CMED test set where we only count samples our systems correctly predicted both the medication mention with exact span level match as well as the \textit{event} and \textit{attribute} labels correctly.
+We report end-to-end performance for the \textit{medication mention extraction} as well as \textit{event} and \textit{attribute} classification on the CMED test set where we only count samples our systems correctly predicted both the medication mention with exact span-level match as well as the \textit{event} or \textit{attribute} labels correctly.

 \ifsubfile \fi